Hill30/NGScroller/README.md

 ### Dependencies

-To use the directive make sure the ui-scroll.js (as transpired from [ui-scroll.coffee](https://github.com/Hill30/NGScroller/blob/master/src/scripts/application.coffee)) is loaded in your page.
+To use the directive make sure the ui-scroll.js (as transpiled from [ui-scroll.coffee](https://github.com/Hill30/NGScroller/blob/master/src/scripts/application.coffee)) is loaded in your page.
 You also have to include module name 'ui.scroll' on the list of your application module dependencies.

 The code in this file relies on a few DOM element methods of jQuery which are currently not implemented in jQlite, namely